-- Oversized, heavy and bulky cargo capability
+3. Oversized, heavy and bulky cargo capabilities

-A major advantage of sea freight shipping is shipping companies’ ability to handle oversized, heavy or bulky cargo – often referred to as breakbulk or Not in Trailer (NIT) loads.
+A major advantage of ocean freight shipping is shipping companies’ ability to handle oversized, heavy or bulky cargo – often referred to as breakbulk or Not in Trailer (NIT) loads.
 Such cargo could include large vehicles, equipment, construction materials and more.
 Oftentimes too heavy or large for air freight or even over-the-road transportation, very large cargo is not a problem on many shipping vessels.

 Ships are designed to carry hazardous materials and dangerous cargo safely.
 The industry is well-versed in the handling of such goods and has regulations in place to ensure the safety of the vessel, crew, cargo and environment.
 Cargo loss caused by incidents during transportation is continually dropping as maritime safety increases, and has dropped significantly in the past decade.
 Containers are designed to be sealed and locked during transportation for extra security.